 We are one hundred per cent sure that you are pretty excited about your travel to London.
-Probably, you are asking yourself questions like “Where to go in London?”, “What is the best time to go to London?”, “What is the cheapest month to travel to London?” and so on.
+Probably, you are asking yourself questions like "Where to go in London?", "What is the best time to go to London?", "What is the cheapest month to travel to London?" and so on.
 While answering your questions above, we also want to give you some information about the things you need to know before you travel to London.
 If you want to learn useful information and practical tips starting from London weather to cocktail bars, keep reading!
-Here are the 11 things to know before you go to London:
+Here are the 11 things to know before getting a United Kingdom e-visa and going to London:

 1. This is a Big City

 2. The Language

-No matter if you are a native speaker or a non-native speaker of English, you will definitely experience the different pronunciation of words, even some new words, on your travel to United Kingdom.
+No matter if you are a native speaker or a non-native speaker of English, you will definitely experience the different pronunciations of words, even some new words, on your travel to United Kingdom.
 There are a bunch of words, expressions, and phrases you might need to take a look at before you are travelling to London.
-For example, in British English, for the word “cookie”, they have a word as “biscuit”, instead of saying “sidewalk”, they say “pavement”.
-Another cool example is when the British want to point out how cold London weather is outside, they use an expression of “It's brass monkeys outside”.
+For example, in British English, for the word "cookie", they have a word as "biscuit", instead of saying "sidewalk", they say "pavement".
+Another cool example is when the British want to point out how cold London weather is outside, they use an expression of "It's brass monkeys outside".
 Keep a note of these.
 We are sure you will hear these words and phrases in your daily interaction with Londoners.

 3. Public Transportation